 Of course, there are always the student staples like getting a job in a bar or a coffee shop, but I’m (obviously!) a huge fan of making money online!
 If you start now, you could even be earning enough to put off getting a job in the real world by the time you graduate.

-Here are some ideas for earning extra cash.
+It contains loads of ideas for earning extra cash.
 All of these are great for students because they’re completely flexible, meaning you can work any time of day or night, or take a break altogether during exam period or holidays.

 - Matched betting (very lucrative side hustle for residents of the UK and Ireland only)